AbuniDaniel/Blovo-React/README.md

 # Blovo React (only the presentation of restaurants and products)

-Technologies used: HTML, CSS, JavaScript, ReactJS.
+Technologies used: HTML, CSS, React/Typescript.

 Database used to handle users: FireBase